 “A sequence-specific mRNA degradation is governed by the smaller dsRNA mediated process called the RNAi or RNA interference.”

-RNA interference often abbreviated as RNAi, is a process in which the exogenous and endogenous RNA degraded, which consequence in gene silencing.
+RNA interference often abbreviated as RNAi, is a process in which the exogenous and endogenous process of RNA degradation, which consequence in gene silencing.
+Gene silencing is a process of suppressing the gene expression.
+Read more: What is Gene Silencing?- Definition, Process, Techniques and Applications.

 In the year 1993, Andrew Fire and Craig Mello postulated the mechanism of RNA interference by introducing the exogenous dsRNA into the C. elegans.
 Both were awarded Nobel prize in the category of physiology or medicine in 2006.

-RNA is a genetic material of some viruses called the retroviruses other than that only dsDNA is genetic material in all prokaryotes as well as eukaryotes.
+RNA is the genetic material of some viruses such as the retroviruses other than that only dsDNA is the genetic material in all prokaryotes as well as eukaryotes.

-Thus, the presence of the dsRNA in our cell is a sign of danger for us.
-Our cells have developed a natural mechanism protecting against the exogenous dsRNA called the “RNA interference”.
+Thus, the presence of the dsRNA in our cell is a sign of danger for us but fortunately, our cells have developed a natural mechanism protecting against the exogenous dsRNA referred to as the “RNA interference”.

 In the present article, we will focus on the mechanism and applications of RNAi.